pparocza/generative-music-web-audio/README.md

 EFFECTS
   - 14 objects for processing audio signals, including custom filters, delays and time-based effects, and waveshapers.

+INSTRUMENTS
+  - 13 objects for synthesizing audio signals - some based on existing synthesizer architectures such as the Yamaha DX7 and Moog MiniMoog, others custom-built and unique to this library.

+MULTI OBJECTS
+  - 13 objects for synthesizing audio signals - some based on existing synthesizer architectures such as the Yamaha DX7 and Moog MiniMoog, others custom-built and unique to this library.

 <!-- INSTRUMENTS AND FX.js -->